Maggie Lomax accredited Psychotherapist & Counsellor; PSA reg.

 With 30 years' experience and qualification as a Counsellor and Gestalt Psychotherapist, my therapeutic approach encourages you to make the changes you want in your life.
 The style is Humanistic, which means caring for the whole person, to help you through your distress or to develop yourself as a person.
 I use a relational approach, as it is only through relationship with an other that we can truly find ourselves.

-I am accredited by UKAHPP as a Psychotherapist and am registered with the National Counselling Society.
+I am accredited by UKAHPP as a Psychotherapist and so registered with the Professional Standards Authority for Health and Social Care.
 My accrediting organisations observe very high ethical standards, with a code of ethics and practice which offers you protection and ensures that you are dealt with in a fair and professional way.
-As a NCS member I am on of their Accredited Register, ratified by the Professional Standards Agency.

 The people I see professionally are individuals, couples and groups (e.g. families or work teams).
 It is you, the person, rather than the issues that count.